dorpier/dorpier/README.md

   .then((data) => new Function(data)());
 ```
 4) Press enter, and you should see something like this:

 ![Screenshot of Developer Tools](/images/loaded.png)
+5. If you do, congrats!
+Dorpier has been injected.

 ### Use TamperMonkey/GreaseMonkey
 Simply import from the URL `https://raw.githubusercontent.com/dorpier/dorpier/master/src/main.js`!